lc-cbot/workshop-austin/README.md

 > [!TIP]
 > **Terms Used in this Workshop**
 > * **Sensor** - A tool that collects and acts on data across endpoints, networks, and cloud environments to provide full visibility and security
 >   * **Endpoint Agent** - A lightweight sensor installed on an endpoint that collects security telemetry and enables real-time monitoring and response.
-> * **Adapter** - Flexible data ingestion mechanisms for both on-premise and cloud environments
+>   * **Adapter** - Sensor that provides flexible data ingestion mechanisms for both on-premise and cloud environments
+>   * **External Adaptor** - A LimaCharlie adapter that lives on a system outside of the LimaCharlie cloud platform (e.g., on a syslog server or other on-premise system)
 > * **Extension** -  A handy add-on that boosts the platform’s features by hooking into third-party tools and custom setups, and once created, any subscribing organization can use them across their environments.
 > * **Organization** - A tenant within LimaCharlie
 > * **OID** - The organizations unique ID